 - When turning and later removing from the sheet pan, do so gently.
 These aren’t as firm as traditional fries, especially before they crisp up.

-These butternut squash fries are a simple recipe for picky eaters – my kids gobbled them up when I served them with dip (I just mixed Greek yogurt with their beloved ketchup, but I think a cinnamon honey Greek yogurt dip would be awesome!)
+This is a simple recipe for picky eaters – my kids gobbled them up when I served them with dip.
+I just mixed Greek yogurt with their beloved ketchup, but I think a cinnamon honey Greek yogurt dip would be awesome!

-This kid friendly vegetable recipe is something your kids won’t whine about getting on their plates – butternut squash fries are an easy way to introduce a different vegetable in a form they’re comfortable with!
+This kid friendly vegetable recipe is something your kids won’t whine about getting on their plates.
+Fries are an easy way to introduce a different vegetable in a form they’re comfortable with!

 Butternut Squash Fries